manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 ## Introduction

 This lab walks you through the steps for installing Oracle Database 21c and configuring it.
-You can perform two types of installation for Oracle Database.
+With the database installer, you can perform two types of installation.

-- **Option 1:** *Desktop class* with minimal configuration.
+- **Option 1:** *Desktop class* with minimal configuration
-  Estimated time: 20 mins
+  Estimated Time: 20 mins

-- **Option 2:** *Server class* with advanced configuration.
+- **Option 2:** *Server class* with advanced configuration
-  Estimated time: 30 mins
+  Estimated Time: 30 mins

 > To install both system classes on the same host, you need different Oracle home locations.